gaming-with-amy/gaming-with-amy/README.md

 **Update** 10/10/2025

 Keeping it modular.
 Crashed out a bit last night but feeling recharged.
 I like the idea of a contact page but have no clue how to do that...yet.
+But at least I can build a form to start with.

 ## What’s here so far
 - `index.js` — the main thing that swaps screens